 - Savings accounts

 If you worry your ex-spouse may drain your joint assets, you may need to request a protective order.
 This order will guard these resources while the divorce case is being decided.

 Using the resources below can help you put together this information.

 Getting Legal Help

 Divorce is a complex and time-consuming process.
-Using an experienced divorce attorney can save you time and hassle.
+While some may be easier, you still need to know a lot.
+Many courts have self-help centers, law libraries, or court clerks who may guide you, but they cannot give you legal advice or tell you what you deserve.
+An experienced family law or divorce attorney can save you time and hassle.
 It can also help ensure that someone knowledgeable is watching out for your interests.